When you’re on the cusp of starting a new business, pursuing a passion project, or testing a concept, you may not think much about designing a logo.

 And while delivering a fantastic product or service is your top priority, you can think of a logo as a support system, helping you gain visibility, trust, and goodwill.

 Need more convincing?
-Here’s why a logo is important for early-stage businesses.
+Here are 7 reasons why a logo is important for early-stage businesses.

 As famed designer Paul Rand writes, “a logo doesn’t sell (directly), it identifies.”